axelvaldez/radical-companies/_posts/9-disentangling/2022-09-13-disentangling-management.markdown

    <tr>
     <th>Defending You from Other Bosses</th>
     <td>
-     <p>Without a hierarchy, there are no bosses competing for power, on the attach, or to be defended from.
+     <p>Without a hierarchy, there are no bosses competing for power, on the attack, or to be defended from.
 That particular source of stress is no more.</p>
      <p>Besides, without a hierarchy you don&rsquo;t need to be &ldquo;defended&rdquo;.
 We all need to learn to take in what others say as feedback, something to learn from.
 Feedback is about us and about them.
 And, yes, this is different and will feel strange at first, but it is our chance to evolve.</p>
     </td>
    </tr>
    <tr>
     <th>Task assignments</th>
     <td>
-     <p>Without bosses, and with transparency, people can get together and figure things to do out on their own.
+     <p>Without bosses, and with transparency, people can get together and figure things out on their own.
 As an added bonus, they can take into consideration what is more meaningful to them.</p>
      <p>People working together already have an Explicit Alignment to use as a guide.</p>
     </td>
    </tr>